Antipurity/lenia-game/levels/README.md

 Each level specifies, in JSON, all metadata and all simulation parameters and all entities.

+Making a new level is best done by copying a pre-existing level and changing its simulation parameters.

 ## Metadata

 `description: string`: Markdown, displayed in level-select.